JunYou42/gofa_libegm_demo/README.md

     ![Robotstudio2](docs/image/rs_2access.png)

-and confirm on the teach pendant
+and confirm on the FlexPendant.

 b. change RAPID file

+As shown in the above, to enable EGM, there should be a corresponding RAPID file running in the control box at the same time.
+The EGM communication sessions are started and stoped by RAPID instructions.
+To make sure the control box gets correct signals, the RAPID file needs to be inspected before running.

-Go to controller -> configuration -> controller -> task, and double click the T_ROB1 task to open the configuration like this
+Go to *controller -> configuration -> controller -> task*, and double click the T_ROB1 task to open the configuration like this
     ![main](docs/image/rs_3main.png)
 - for joint space, use main_t1() as the main function
 - for cartesain space, switch to main_t2()